10 Useful WordPress Search Code Snippets

 </form>

-Search a Specific Post Type
+Search Within a Specific WordPress Post Type

 WordPress gives you the ability to search specific post types by using this small snippet.